 Lion Landscapes was founded in April 2016 with the aim of addressing key challenges facing carnivore conservation today.
-Our approach is collaborative and adaptive so we can strengthen current conservation efforts to secure important landscapes for viable populations of large carnivores.
+In 2020 the Ruaha Carnivore Project merged with Lion Landscapes for even greater conservation impact.
+Our collaborative and adaptive approach strengthens conservation efforts to secure important landscapes for viable populations of large carnivores.
 We do this in three main ways:

 Available resources for conservation are often used inefficiently due to a lack of collaboration between key stakeholders working in the same landscape.
 We develop programmes in partnership with government organisations, NGO’s, private enterprises, and local communities, to more efficiently achieve shared conservation goals.